fabscale/ember-graphql-client/packages/client/README.md

 The `cacheEntity` and `cacheId` are required to be able to clear the cache.
 You can find more information on that later.

+Note that when using the cache, it will also avoid making parallel API requests.
+This means that if a query is currently pending, it will _not_ make an additional network request if the same query is made, but re-use the same promise.

 Finally, you can also decide to only use a cached record unless it is stale:

 ```js